The Solent Forum

 1. Literature review of previous Solent work, issues, challenges and constraints, including understanding of national context and drawing upon past review work.

 2. High level review of beneficial use projects in Solent.
-Some detail required on criteria for assessment, and how to measure efficacy, using best practice and lessons learnt of projects elsewhere.
+Detail required on criteria for assessment, how to measure efficacy, using best practice and lessons learnt of projects elsewhere.

 3. Create a high level strategic GIS planning map of Solent dredge locations and disposal sites and areas of potential value for recharge work.

-4. Building a stakeholder network for the exchange of information (the project group is the core).
+4. Build a stakeholder network for the exchange of information (the project group is the core).
 Survey relevant Solent Authorities and stakeholder network for potential donor material and receiver sites.

 5. High-level feasibility study including cost benefit analysis and costing of proposals to undertake beneficial use project (highlighting the range of beneficiaries).